Le Morne

 As expected, Mauritius meals are seafood-heavy and we had a wonderful grilled seafood dinner in Le Capitaine, an excellent seafood grill restaurant along the beach in Grand Baie.

 One of the biggest troubles of travelling in Mauritius is the lack of public transportation.
 Moreover the sites described in this particular blog was mostly remote and rural and the only way to travel around is driving.
 Le Morne is around 15-minute drive from the airport and 30 minutes away from Port Louis by car.
-The above sites should be allocated to a two-day visit.
+The above site combined with Port Louis should be allocated for a weeklong leisure trip to Mauritius.

-Taxi is very expensive in Mauritius and is not that easy to be hailed.
-Apparently locals do extensive taxi-sharing within the island, almost like a bus, but this foreigners are not generally welcomed in this sharing.
+Taxi is very expensive in Mauritius and is not that easy to be hailed, at least during my time when I visited.
+Apparently locals do extensive taxi-sharing within the island, almost like a bus, but foreigners are not generally welcomed in this sharing.

 UNESCO Inscriptions